 Approximately twelve weeks will be spent with Sangre de Cristo Hospice and Palliative Care.
 The fellow will act as medical director for a hospice IDG, and manage both inpatients and home hospice patients under the supervision of the medical director.

 Other rotations will grant exposure and knowledge about a range of closely related fields to help the fellow be well-rounded.

 There will be regularly scheduled didactic sessions with the Fellowship Director, the fellows themselves, and others.
 These will cover the entire spectrum of palliative medicine, from intensive communication training, practice, and feedback, to management of difficult pain syndromes in advanced cancer.

 There will be a weekly longitudinal outpatient clinic, which will allow the fellows to follow patients over time.
-In addition, there will be regular didactic sessions with Dr Andrew Kamell, who serves as the Program Director for the Palliative and Hospice Fellowship Program.

 The fellows will be expected to be active participants in building the Parkview Palliative Medicine service and in promoting palliative medicine principles throughout the hospital There will be opportunities to become involved in committees, QAPI projects, and more.
 In addition, the fellow will be strongly encouraged to take advantage of the multiple opportunities for involvement in research and publication.